What are the minimum requirements to dive at Kraken Springs?

 I heard that the quarry was in farm land..
 What's the water quality?

 The water is actually some of the cleanest around!
-The Quarry is constantly replenished by an underground spring (why the quarry filled and become a dive location to begin with) that constantly drains out, replenishing the reservoir.
+The Quarry is constantly replenished by an underground spring (why the quarry filled and became a dive location to begin with) that constantly drains out, replenishing the reservoir.
 This, combined with the fact that the quarry is actually surrounded by a hill that the nearby drainage area washes around via Pettit Creek bypassing our diving water all together, keeping it in good condition.

 We test the water quality on a regular basis to ensure that our wonderful diving locations stays that way.

-What's Dive Georgia's Policy on Solo or Self-Reliant Diving?
+What is kraken springs' Policy on Solo or Self-Reliant Diving?

 Need a Buddy?
 Check out our Dive Buddy Group tab in the side bar!